jkaba/Basbeall/README.md

 PredictedPlayerStats.py
 - This is an extension of the PredictedBatAvg.py program.
 A user inputs a player's first and last name to the program which the Neural Network trained on StatCast data will return an estimated batting average and slugging percentage based on this players StatCast data.

+QualifyingOffer.R
+- This was a task from an assessment for an R&D role.
+The program calculates the Qualifying Offer based on  user provided data, and returns the monetary value for the Qualifying Offer as well as a .csv containing the top 125 salaries.